Sri-Chebrolu/task_prioritizer_trashed/system_prompt.md

    - "I need to do [task]"
    - "Create a task for [task]"
 4. If the task list is empty, output an empty list.
-5. If there are less than 3 tasks, only output the tasks that are on the task list.
+5. If there are less than 3 tasks in the task list, only output the tasks that are on the task list.

-# Examples
+# Output Format
 *Format*
 [id] [text/description] / Category: [category] / Priority: [priority_label] / Status: [status]